Swiss Re Modern Slavery Act Transparency Statement

 Our investments and acquisitions

 Swiss Re invests its assets responsibly via a controlled and structured investment process, integrating ESG criteria across the entire portfolio.
-As part of that, we consider higher ESG rated companies for our listed equity and corporate bond investments.
+As part of that, we consider better ESG rated companies for our listed equity and corporate bond investments.
 Furthermore, we apply the principles of the Sustainability Risk Framework to all our investments, which may lead to the exclusion of a company or a country from Swiss Re's investment scope.

 All of our investments by acquisition include due diligence conducted in accordance with our Code of Conduct, including pre-transaction screening, integrity checks by external advisers and legal due diligence in order to identify and assess ESG, legal and regulatory risks.
 At more advanced stages of the due diligence process, our investment teams work with Group Risk Management and Compliance functions to perform sensitive business risk, political risk and compliance assessments.
+To learn more about our investing approach, please see the Responsible Investing in Practice section of our website.

 Our action against money laundering and financial crime